XaviSanc/CabApp/docs/1-System_Design.md

 ## Microservices

-Each of the different microservices will be following the next architecture:
+Microservices will enable us to scale each component of the application independently and assign dedicated teams to manage them.
+This approach will streamline maintenance, development, and deployment of new features.
+Each of the micros will be using the following architecture
 ### Clean Architecture:
-Pattern that focuses on keeping everything in distinct layers where all  the dependency injections always point inwards emphasizing in the independence of frameworks.
+A pattern that prioritizes organizing everything into separate layers, with all dependency injections directed inward.
+It emphasizes framework independence while structuring everything around the core domains.
 #### Pros:
 - Easy to mantain and scale
 - Separation of concerns